suhmantha1/react-motion-animate/README.md

 - `animation`: `fade` (default) or `fadeInUp` or `fadeInDown`
 - `speed`: transition duration.
 Default: `0.3`
 - `delay`: transition delay.
 Default: `0.2`
+- `ease`: transition ease.
+Default `easeInOut`.
+See [framer docs](https://www.framer.com/api/animation/#tween.ease) for ease options
 - `reset`: reset the transition after the component exits from view.
 Default: `true`
+- `threshold`: amount of component that is visible in the viewport before the transition fires.
+Default: `0`.
+Accepts values from 0 to 1.0 (with 1.0 meaning 100% of component is visible)

 ## License